diegolix29/AzaharTrigger/README.md

 If you wish, you can also simply install the latest APK from the [Releases](https://github.com/AzaharPlus/AzaharPlus/releases) page.

----
-### Linux

-It is available as an AppImage on the [Releases](https://github.com/AzaharPlus/AzaharPlus/releases) page.

 # ZipPass

-ZipPass allows you to share StreetPass data in the form of zip files.
+ZipPass allows you to share StreetPass data in the form of zip files.<br>
+On desktop it is in File > ZipPass.
+On android it is in the main menu.

 - It can only be used when no game is running.
 - It requires system files and LLE modules enabled.